neilslater/crow/README.md

 Although packaged as a gem, there is no intent to release this onto rubygems.

-This very early version does not include documentation or tests.
+This project does not include documentation or tests.
 Use it at your own risk!

+Feel free to fork this code and adapt it to your code generating needs.

 ## Development